ten4o/mini-wiki/README.md

 4. As a user I want to be able to easily go to pages that are related to the one I'm currently viewing
 5. As a user I want to be able to search for a given keyword in all wiki pages.
 I want to be able to search in the page title, the page content or both.

-### TODO/Areas of improvment
+### TODO/Areas of improvement

 - pagination - when the number of articles becomes too large
 - use tsquery for text search in secure way
-- cliens side and server side markdown compilers are different - that might lead to poorly formated HTML
+- client side and server side markdown compilers are different - that might lead to poorly formated HTML
 - more strict rules for tag names